Minn. Residents Want Government Shutdown To End

-Governor MARK DAYTON (Democrat, Minnesota): Well, I think sometimes you just need a little bit of a breather.
+MARK DAYTON: Well, I think sometimes you just need a little bit of a breather.

-State Senator DAVE THOMPSON (Republican, Minnesota): The feedback that I'm getting is we've got to stop this spiraling cost of government and so hang tough.
+DAVE THOMPSON: The feedback that I'm getting is we've got to stop this spiraling cost of government and so hang tough.
 That's the feeling that I got.

 MONTAGNE: Well, they may be hanging tough but lawmakers on both sides are set to return to the negotiating table today.